ashleysally00/ai-rfc-portfolio/0001-ai-project-summaries-rfc.md

 - Require explicit flags: “On track,” “At risk,” or “Off track” with a one-sentence explanation
 - For safety, forbid invented data and external facts
 - Keep outputs under 140–180 words
+- **Example Prompt**: "Summarize project status in 140–180 words with Budget, Timeline, and Staffing sections, using provided metrics, a professional tone, and no invented data."

 ---